Wedding Photographers of Wiltshire, England

-Members are ready to document any small, civil ceremony, courthouse, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any pop-up, small, town hall, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your religious, symbolic, unique, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your outdoor, romantic, modern, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Wiltshire Couples

 Allister took up photography at a young age and studied it at Reading College of Art before graduating from The Bournemouth Institute of Art and Design.
 He spent some time working in London on fashion, advertising, and editorial photography.
 In 2004 he began photographing weddings and since that time his style has become more photojournalistic.
 Allister averages 50 exclusive documentary-style weddings per year.
 [Wiltshire Wedding Photographer]